ben-barnard/BLE_Logger/README.md

 4. Change the pin of the indicator LED to a PWM pin so that we can use multi-color LEDs
 5. ~~Consider code changes to reduce wear on MicroSD cards~~ done - the current version loads all currently seen beacons to a buffer to write once, not the old version where there was a separate write for each.
 6. Add the instructions for the wearable beacons - they need their signal strength to be consistent, and we can't be sure that is the case upon arrival.
 Also, changing their name is useful, so you see "BEACON1" in your scanner as opposed to "RDL5XXXX".
-7. I'd like to write a helper Python or PowerShell script that can take the combined readings and apply some algorithms to get create approximate enter/exit times and generate some sort of visual schedule.
+7. I'd like to write a helper Python or PowerShell script that can take the combined readings ~~and apply some algorithms to get create approximate enter/exit times and~~ generate some sort of visual schedule.
+It would instead be more appropriate to handle the strikethrough section on the ESP32.
+I'm thinking of keeping an SQLite db to access first`_seen and last`_seen
 8. Need to add instructions on how to use an ESP32 or ESP8266 to put the correct time on the DS3231 module (TimeNTP_ESP8266WiFi.ino).